paulie-o74/Demit-SB/README.md

 * Footer is fixed on the bottom with links to social media and newsletter subscription.

 ### Skeleton <a name="wireframes"></a>

+## UI/UX

+Design inspiration came from various google searches for arthouses and art websites as well as https://www.shopify.com/ templates.

 The project was developed from initial wireframes by hand and then these were expanded digitally.
 Each subsequent page after the home page has the same structure to ensure uniformity accross the site.